 A great snickerdoodle recipe with a nice soft cookie and classic cinnamon sugar topping.
-You can use the basic dough and make then crispier or softer, depending on how you like them!
+You can use the basic dough and make it crispier or softer, depending on how you like it!
 This recipe is very flexible.
 Roll them in colored sugar for extra Christmas flair.

-You’ll appreciate the detailed instructions for making the dough ahead of time and freezing for a bulk cookie making day in December.
+You’ll appreciate the detailed instructions for making the dough ahead of time and freezing it for a bulk cookie-making day in December.

 Probably one of the MOST popular Christmas cookies from the 60’s and 70’s.